 Increasing your income can help in situations like this.
 You can pick up a side hustle such as designing T-shirts, writing for Hubpages, or even online bookkeeping.
 There are tons of articles on various side hustles all over the internet – check out this post from I Like to Dabble and this one from Arrest Your Debt for some ideas.
 If you are serious about starting a side hustle and have no idea where to start, check out this course – Launch Your Side Hustle.
 It helps you through every step, from choosing the right hustle to dealing with taxes.

 I know, spending and extra $97 on a course when you are already busting at the seams financially seems like a terrible idea.
 But, an investment in yourself is always worthwhile.
 Read the review before diving in if you aren’t convinced.

 I’ve Stopped Hemorrhaging Money, but Now I’m in Debt up to my Eyeballs

 An unfortunate side effect to a few months of hemorrhaging money for whatever reason can be tons of debt.
 And then it becomes cyclical.
 You are now bleeding money to pay the credit card bills that stacked up due to the original issues.
 Then, if something else pops up, you get into even more debt.
 It’s a vicious cycle of emergency, debt, repayment, more emergencies – and sometimes it feels like you can’t escape.

-If you can relate to this, maybe it’s time to check out a debt re-consolidation loan.
+We’ve already talked about a few things you can do to break free, such as saving more money or increasing your income.
+A last resort option is a debt re-consolidation loan.
 My favorite is Upstart.
 They look past your credit score and look at you as an actual person, not just a number.
 They also have much lower rates than most credit card companies, so you will save a ton of money on interest payments.
 Click here to check them out and see if it’s right for you.